0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 # Memory Chiplet

-This note assumes some familiarity with [permutation checks](https://hackmd.io/@arielg/ByFgSDA7D).

 Miden VM supports linear read-write random access memory.
 This memory is word-addressable, meaning, four values are located at each address, and we can read and write values to/from memory in batches of four.
 Each value is a field element in a $64$-bit prime field with modulus $2^{64} - 2^{32} + 1$.
 Memory address can be any field element.

 In this note we describe the rational for selecting the above design and describe AIR constraints needed to support it.

 The design makes extensive use of $16$-bit range checks.
-An efficient way of implementing such range checks is described [here](https://hackmd.io/D-vjBYtHQB2BuOB-HMUG5Q).
+An efficient way of implementing such range checks is described [here](../range.md).

 ## Alternative designs